home2025-09-05T14:58:38+00:00

 Events

-The 10th Joint Session of the EMEP Steering Body and the Working Group on Effects (WGE) took place in Geneva (Swtzerrland) from September 9-13, 2024.
-At this meeting, the EMEP Centres, Task Forces, and the WGE’s International Cooperative Programmes (ICPs) reported on their recent and ongoing activities and discussed plans and [...]
+The 11th Joint Session of the EMEP Steering Body and the Working Group on Effects (WGE) took place in Geneva (Switzerland) from 15-18 September 2025.
+At this meeting, the EMEP Centres, Task Forces, and the WGE’s International Cooperative Programmes (ICPs) presented their recent and ongoing work and discussed the 2026-2027 workplan [...]

 Information on pollution levels